 - If the Network Sonar Discovery page is displayed, click Add New Discovery.

-- On the Welcome to Orion Web Console page, click Start.
+- If the Welcome to Orion Web Console page is displayed, click Start.

 The Network Sonar wizard is displayed.

 The tabs displayed on the Network Sonar wizard depend upon the SolarWinds products you have installed.

 This enables you to discover devices in several ways: